hannseman/homebridge-mi-hygrothermograph/README.md

 | 17-18 | Humidity      | uint16LE  |

 Bytes 1-14 have the same function for all 4 variations but the following bytes contain different sensor data.

+## Legal

+*Xiaomi* and *Mi* are registered trademarks of BEIJING XIAOMI TECHNOLOGY CO., LTD.

+This project is in no way affiliated with, authorized, maintained, sponsored or endorsed by *Xiaomi* or any of its affiliates or subsidiaries.